amadornes/fg-multiproject-template/README.md

 For datagen, you may still use each project's individual runs.

-## Known issues and currently untested features
+## Known issues
 Please check the [runenv template](https://github.com/amadornes/fg-multiproject-runenv) repository, as that will contain the latest information regarding compatibility.
-Further updates will most likely be pushed there.

 ## Contributions
 Pull requests adding extended feature support and bugfixes are welcome.